matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-founder-jan.md

 **Anne:** Your music is not only dark and sad but also kind of dreamy.
 Have you always been into this electronic blackgaze/dreamgaze/post-metal ambient kind of style?
 It seems like you feel pretty at home with it, which is wonderful.

 **Jan:** Oh no. When I was a kid, I was a fan of metal and rock music.
-But, when I started to like black metal a few years ago, I searched for some fresh and new music, so I found post-rock and relative genres.
+But, when I started to like black metal a few years ago, I searched for some fresh and new music, so I found post-rock and all its relative genres.
 I am making post-black music with my first band, Zorya, but here I wanted to do something new, not discovered so well.
 So, I started mixing blackgaze and darkwave metal music with elements of post-rock and more complex genres.

 **Anne:** Do you have a favourite song on the record?